 The Incursion at Habarut

-The forts at Habrut were situated on either side of a wadi on the border between the Sultanate and PDYR.
+The forts at Habrut were situated on either side of a wadi on the border between the Sultanate and PDRY.
 The border is an absolutely straight line other than at this point.
 It is here that a triangle of land belonging to the Sultanate projects westwards into PDRY territory.

 The satellite picture below taken from Google Earth arrows the positions of the two forts on the opposite sides of the wadi and marks the boundary between Oman and PDRY